Composition, Cooperation, and Coordination of Computational Systems

-System composition means that by their interaction super systems are created and the interacting systems become subsystems.
-As the system notion is based on the function notion, the concept of system composition can be traced back to the concept of composition of functions which is at the heart of computability.
+Hierarchical composition means that, by the interaction of systems, super systems are created and the interacting systems become subsystems.
+As a trivial consequence, there is no interaction between a supersystem and its subsystems.
+As the system notion is based on the function notion, the concept of system composition can be traced back to the concept of composition of functions which is in our considered discrete case at the heart of computability.
 Especially for software components, the borrowed distinction between non-recursive and recursive system composition becomes important.
 As is illustrated in Fig. \ref{fig_system_composition_general}, system composition leads to hierarchies of systems which are determined by the 'consists of'-relation between supersystems and their subsystems.

-Quite contrasting, system cooperation means that systems interact sensibly somehow ''loosely'' without such super system creation.
-In essence, this means that no super system function can be identified as the interaction remains nondeterministic.
-This is typically the case in interaction networks.
+Quite contrasting, system cooperation means that systems interact sensibly somehow ''loosely'' without such supersystem creation.
+The basic reason to evade a construction of supersystems lies in a nondeterministic interaction.
+This is typically the case in interaction networks where all the actors interact in the same manner.
 As an example, Fig. \ref{fig_network_of_relations} sketches a cutout of a network of business relations between a buyer, a seller, its stock, a post and a bank.
 In these networks none of the participants is in total control of all the other participants: the participants' interactions don't, in general, determine the participants' actions.